-The AMC has 13 binational committees that act as industry and community advocates in partnership with the Commission Sonora-Arizona (Sonora counterpart) to facilitate cross-border trade, networking and binational information sharing.
+The AMC has 14 binational committees that act as industry and community advocates in partnership with the Commission Sonora-Arizona (its Sonoran counterpart) to facilitate cross-border trade, networking and binational information sharing.
 Through our work, and support of the Governor’s policy priorities, Arizona and the U.S. economy benefit from enhanced binational trade and an open relationship with Sonora’s public and private sectors.

-Set in motion in 1959 by Governor Paul J. Fannin, who boldly stated, “God made us neighbors, let us be good neighbors,” the AMC has evolved considerably over its 50 years.
-Today, our vision of improving quality of life in the region continues to drive our efforts.
-We promote a strong, cooperative relationship with Mexico; facilitate the movement of goods, services, people and information through Mexico and Latin America; and encourage security and sustainable development within our border communities.
+Set in motion in 1959 by then Governor Paul J. Fannin, who stated, “God made us neighbors, let us be good neighbors,” the Arizona-Mexico Commission has evolved considerably over its 58 years.
+Our vision of improving the quality of life in the region continues to drive our efforts.
+We promote a strong, cooperative relationship with Mexico; facilitate the movement of goods, people, encourage enhanced security and promote policies that foster sustainable development.

 The AMC seeks to influence policy and decision making in areas that impact the bilateral relationship between the U.S. and Mexico.
-From such policies that facilitate the flow of goods and people at the border to policies that protect the environment, there are many areas of critical interest to the AMC and its members. the AMC is, thus, the vehicle for conveying these messages to decision makers Washington D.C and Mexico city.
+From such policies that facilitate the flow of goods and people at the border to policies that protect the environment, there are many areas of critical interest to the AMC and its members.
+The AMC is, thus, the vehicle for conveying these messages to decision makers in Washington D.C and Mexico City.

 AMC Core FOCUS AREAS

-These four core areas represent the binational policy drive for the Arizona-Sonora region, and will enable the opportunity to capitalize on the opportunities the region has to offer.
+These four core areas represent the bi-national policy drive for the Arizona-Mexico region, and will enable to capitalize on the opportunities the region has to offer.